Helmut-Becker/PineDucky/README.md

 This project aims to convert your Pinephone into a Rubber Ducky (hid gadget).

+Important: This git repository does not belong to and is not administered by PINE64 community nor Pine Store Ltd.
+(just saving my ... from copyright infringements here) :)

 - Required Pinephone kernel >= 3.19

 This project is not finished, so a couple things are not implemented yet.
 Todos written in **TODO.md** :)